apache/streampipes-website/docs/04_use-connect.md

 This keeps the programmatic workflow grounded in a configuration that is already known to work.

-## What this page does not cover
+## Next steps

 This page focuses on the general Connect workflow and feature set.
 It does not explain how to configure specific adapters or industrial protocols.

-For protocol-specific instructions, continue with the how-to guides for the relevant source type.
+View the How-to section and the extensions reference for an in-depth user guide on how to work with selected adapters.